This post is sponsored by Lexington Law.

 - Amazon also has a “diaper fund” option on their registry that friends and family can contribute to!

 - Don’t buy more than 5-10 outfits per size at first.
 People love to gift baby clothes so you’ll probably end up with a ton of clothing gifts.
 And babies grow fast!
 You never know what size they are going to be even at birth.
+And same with shoes, you don’t know if your baby will have fat feet or not so it’s best to hold off.

 - Buy one set of bottles (my hospital recommended Dr. Brown’s with the preemie nipple) to have on hand in case you need them.
 But don’t go crazy because you don’t know how many you’ll need or even what brand baby will like.